homestar92/ring-lardner-transcriptions/The Spinning Wheel.md

 “Don’t say a word to him!” says Macomber.
 “If you do, I’ll deny I ever talked to you.”

-“I think he’ll believe me,’”’ says Joe, and went on with his golf game.
+“I think he’ll believe me,” says Joe, and went on with his golf game.

 So Joe told the boss and the boss was madder than hades, the more so because Macomber’s supposed to be stoop-shouldered from holding up them brains of his.